vfarcic/devops24/manuscript/06-jenkins-setup.md

         }
         container("helm") {
             stage("helm") {
-                sh "helm version --tiller-namespace go-demo-3-build"
+                sh "helm version"
             }
         }
     }
 }
 ```

-I> If you prefer to copy and paste, the job is available in the [my-k8s-job-docker.groovy Gist](https://gist.github.com/fbf9fc6611fe400c7950f43cfc89f406).
+I> If you prefer to copy and paste, the job is available in the [my-k8s-job-docker.groovy Gist](https://gist.github.com/fd43883b659e0522b8ba5b00326d1af9).

 The only notable difference, when compared with the previous version of the job, is that we added the second `node` segment.
 Most of the steps will be executed inside the `kubernetes` node that hosts a few containers.
 The new `node` is called `docker` and will be in charge of the steps that require Docker server.
 Depending on the path you took, that node might be a static VM, a dynamically created (and destroyed) node in AWS or GCE, or something entirely different.
 From job's perspective, it does not matter how is that node created, but that it exists or that it will be created on demand.
 The job will request nodes `docker` and `kubernetes`, and it is up to Jenkins' internal configuration to figure out how to get them.